By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-A digital mental health platform developed by researchers at the University of Copenhagen has demonstrated significant effectiveness in reducing psychological distress among children experiencing parental divorce.
-The randomized controlled trial, conducted across 21 Danish municipalities in collaboration with the Danish Agency of Family Law, showed measurable improvements in children’s emotional well-being and coping mechanisms.
+A digital mental health platform developed by researchers at the University of Copenhagen has demonstrated effectiveness in reducing psychological distress among children experiencing parental divorce, according to a new study conducted in collaboration with 21 Danish municipalities and the Danish Agency of Family Law.
+The study showed measurable improvements in children’s emotional well-being and coping mechanisms.

 Contents

-• Digital Intervention Shows Clear Benefits for Children of Divorce
+• Digital Intervention Shows Benefits for Children of Divorce

 • Evidence-Based Digital Intervention Shows Promise